harinboy/harinboy.github.io/_posts/2024-01-03-TimeUniformAzuma.md

 I will improve the result from the previous post in two ways.
 First, I will address the case where $T$ is unknown or infinite.
-In our previous approach, we required the value of $T$ to determine the number of events when applying the union bound.
+In our previous approach, we required the value of $T$ to determine the number of events to apply the union bound over.
-However, when $T$ is unknown or possibly infinite, we need a different way of taking the union bound over an infinite set of events.
+However, when $T$ is unknown or possibly infinite, we need a different way of taking the union bound.
 Second, I will show that a tighter inequality can be achieved when bounding the sum of $n$ subGaussian random variables for all possible values of $n$.
 In our previous analysis, we applied the union bound over the $KT$ events, resulting in a $\log\frac{KT}{\delta}$ term.
 I will show that it is possible to sharpen this term to $\log \frac{K\log{T}}{\delta}$.